SETTING THE WORLD IN BALANCE

 The elders understood the world was spinning out of balance, that people were buried in stress, judgments, addictions, and fears.
 The elders trusted in our ability to wake up, to remember the beauty and truths of our humanness, to live in heart-centered ways and create a heart-centered world.

 When translating their ways to English language, the elders chose the word “Song“ to describe one’s genuine beingness, the true self, the knowing of who and what you really are.
 Everyone has a unique individual Song, a unique energetic vibration – every human, every tree, every rock, every grain of sand.
 Everything is alive.
 Every Song is connected in the vast web of life on earth and far beyond.

 Remembering your Song, living and being your Song, is at the heart of the Ka Ta See ways.

 The Hetakas found their student, Kay Cordell Whitaker, who then apprenticed with the elders for thirteen years.
-Since 2000, I have had the privilege of apprenticing with Kay to learn and live the ways of the kala keh nah seh – medicine storyteller, weaver of webs of balance, healer, teacher, and ceremonial guide.
+For almost twenty years, I have studied with Kay to learn and live the ways of the kala keh nah seh – medicine storyteller, weaver of webs of balance, healer, teacher, and ceremonial guide.